 Thinking in terms of how well you’ve covered a topic rather than keywords will help you produce more helpful content that delivers what users actually want.

-Get a running start on your topic cluster strategy — try Blueprint SEO today!
-This content tool helps you organize topics and subtopics to give you a clear roadmap for SEO success.
-Build your content strategy, identify internal links and track performance — all in one place.
+Content tools like Blueprint can help you organize topics and subtopics to give you a clear roadmap for SEO success.
+We use it to build our content strategy, identify internal link opportunities and track performance — all in one place.